ServiceNow/azimuth/docs/docs/reference/configuration/analyses/index.md

 # Analyses Customization

 Four analyses can be configured in Azimuth.
-Go to each relevant section to know more about the different attributes that can be defined.
+Go to each relevant section to learn more about the different attributes that can be defined.

 === "Class Definition"